Generic Name: promethazine (proe-METH-a-zeen)

 Caution should be used when using Phenergan suppositories in children 2 years old and older.
 The lowest possible dose should be used in this age group, and Phenergan suppositories should not be used with other medicines that cause slowed breathing.

-Phenergan suppositories is used for:
+Phenergan suppositories are used for:

 Relieving allergy symptoms, including hives or runny nose.
 It is used to prevent and control nausea and vomiting during and after surgery.
 It is also used to help produce light sleep; prevent and treat motion sickness; or treat pain after surgery, in combination with other medicines.
 It may also be used for other conditions as determined by your doctor.